Phagi

 Phagi is a tehsil and a panchayat samiti, near city of Jaipur in Jaipur district in the state of Rajasthan, India.
 It has an average elevation of 383 m (1,257 ft).

-Phagi is also one of the Town in Phagi Tehsil in Jaipur District.
+Phagi is also one of the Town in Phagi Tehsil in Dudu District.
 Phagi is located on the intersection of SH2 and SH12 of Rajasthan.

 Phagi tehsil is divided into five Inspector Land Revenue Circles (or ILRCs) - Chittora, Chauru, Nimera, Phagi, Mandor.

 ILRCs Phagi, Chauru, Mandor and Nimera are parts of Dudu assembly constituency and Ajmer (Lok Sabha constituency).

 ILRC Phagi is subdivided into seven patwar circles - Chakwara, Phagi North, Phagi South, Phagi West, Bhojpura, Mandi and Shankarpura.